 Number of NHS Dentists in Hull

-National information is available on the number and percentage of adults who were seen by a dentist in the previous 24 months for 2021/22.
-It is likely that the numbers visiting a dentist within the last two years were affected by the COVID-19 pandemic.
+National information is available on the number and percentage of adults who were seen by a dentist in the previous 24 months for 2023/24.
+However, the recent numbers visiting a dentist have been greatly affected by the COVID-19 pandemic and the resulting backlogs.

-It is likely that this percentage is an over-estimate as it is likely that some adults seen by Hull dentists live in East Riding of Yorkshire.
-It is not known how many patients of Hull dentists live outside Hull, but from the general practice (GP) information (see Population Estimates under Population) over 25,000 residents of East Riding of Yorkshire are registered with Hull GPs (or around 8.2% of all registered patients).
-If the a similar number of East Riding of Yorkshire residents use Hull dentists as for GPs, then it is estimated that around 8,058 of the 98,267 dental patients would live in East Riding of Yorkshire (8.2%) and an estimated 90,209 patients would live in Hull.
-Using the population estimate of 201,541 residents aged 18+ years, this would give an adjusted attendance rate of 44.7% for Hull.
-It is not know how accurate this ‘adjustment’ is, but even with this adjustment, the percentage in Hull is considerably higher than England (36.9%).
-The number of dentists per 100,000 population mentioned above also supports the view that East Riding of Yorkshire residents are registered with Hull dental practices (54 dentists for Hull, 43 dentists for England and 34 dentists for East Riding of Yorkshire per 100,000 population for 2021/22).
+It is likely that this percentage is an over-estimate as it is likely that some adults seen by Hull’s NHS dentists live in East Riding of Yorkshire.
+It is not known how many patients of Hull dentists live outside Hull, but from the general practice (GP) information (see Population Estimates under Population) over 25,000 residents of East Riding of Yorkshire are registered with Hull GPs (or 8% of all registered patients).
+If a similar number of East Riding of Yorkshire residents use Hull dentists as for GPs, then it is estimated that around 8,659 of the 108,237 people who have seen an NHS dentist in the last two years would live in East Riding of Yorkshire (and 99,578 people would live in Hull).
+Based on the mid-year 2022 population estimate for Hull, it is estimated that there are 210,867 adults living in Hull.
+This would give an adjusted attendance rate of 47.2% for Hull.
+It is not know how accurate this ‘adjustment’ is, but even with this adjustment, the percentage in Hull is considerably higher than England (40.3%) although applying the adjustment to East Riding of Yorkshire would increase its percentage to 39.6%.
+The number of dentists per 100,000 population mentioned above also lends support to the view that East Riding of Yorkshire residents are registered with Hull dental practices, however, it is also recognised that people in East Riding of Yorkshire will be more likely to be registered for dental care privately.

 In 2019/20, national statistics quoted that 65.4% of adults in Hull had attended a dental appointment within the last year (compared to 49.6% for England).
 With an ‘adjustment’ for East Riding of Yorkshire residents, this percentage falls to around 60%.
-So the impact of the COVID-19 pandemic is evident with substantially fewer adults having attended a dental appointment in the last two years for 2021/22 compared to 2019/20.
+So the impact of the COVID-19 pandemic is evident with substantially fewer adults having attended a dental appointment in the last two years for 2023/24 compared to 2019/20.

 Successfully Obtained an NHS Dental Appointment in Last Two Years